jaykanglabor/easytest/README.md

 # Alternative Methods to Test for Positive Assortative Mating
 The repo provides a simulated data used for Kang and Stern (2025).
+The replication package is yet incomplete.
 We are planning to upload the whole replication package.

 ## Overview